yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter4-going-global.md

 Meet Emely Smith, another satisfied YugaPlus user, residing in San Francisco.

-Log into the movie recommendations service using her account with the following credentials:
+Sign in to YugaPlus using her account with the following credentials:

 * username: `user2@gmail.com`
 * password: `MyYugaPlusPassword`